cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/sda_authentication_profiles.md

 - `authentication_profile_name` (String) authenticationProfileName query parameter.
 Return only the authentication profiles with this specified name.
 Note that 'No Authentication' is not a valid option for this parameter.
 - `fabric_id` (String) fabricId query parameter.
 ID of the fabric the authentication profile is assigned to.
+- `is_global_authentication_profile` (Boolean) isGlobalAuthenticationProfile query parameter.
+Set to true to return only global authentication profiles, or set to false to hide them. isGlobalAuthenticationProfile must not be true when fabricId is provided.
 - `limit` (Number) limit query parameter.
 Maximum number of records to return.
 - `offset` (Number) offset query parameter.
 Starting record for pagination.